All Episodes

 Great to be back.

-Well I think it's probably a sense of relief because she's only twenty two delegates off from clinching this but it's the last day the very last election and the only reason why she's up is because those superdelegates are going for five hundred and forty eight to forty six.
+Well, I think it's probably a sense of relief because she's only 22 delegates off from clinching this, but it's the last day, the very last election.

-So uh California which is really hard to ignore if if these polls are correct where Sanders was you know moving and I take the polls in California with a grain of salt because you know a lot of times these media polls don't go into the expense that they have to do to to try to find out what's really going on.
+So California, which is really hard to ignore, if these polls are correct, where Sanders was moving, and I take the polls in California with a grain of salt because a lot of times these media polls don't go into the expense that they have to do to try to find out what's really going on.

 And they also had almost half represented as Hispanic in the Democrat primary out there.